argosatcore/Macbian/README.md

 2- A 2011 MacBook Pro with a defective dedicated graphics card.

 # Steps
-1-Turn on the defective MacBook Pro (or restart if it was already on) and immediatelypress  and hold the `option` key.
+1-Turn on the defective MacBook Pro (or restart if it was already on) and immediately press and hold the `option` key.

 2-Select the usb key that contains that Debian GNU/Linux OS.
 After you have selected it, you will be greeted by th Grub bootloader menu.